 A sabbatical leave of absence is granted to a faculty member for the purposes of study, research, or other pursuit of value to the scholarly agenda of the faculty member and the University.
 Sabbatical leave is granted to eligible faculty member, starting September 1, for the usual teaching terms (i.e., September to June) of one academic year, at three quarters of annual base salary (or 75%).
 Thus, if a faculty member is granted three quarters of annual base salary, the maximum allowable sponsored funding for Sabbatical leave would be one quarter of the base salary (or 25%).
 There are several alternatives for the length of leaves.
 All sabbatical leave arrangements approved by the University carry the restriction that the faculty member is not permitted to engage in any form of regular academic or other employment to supplement the sabbatical salary.
 For further guidance on the policy e.g., approvals and documentation, see the NYU Faculty Handbook.

-Tuition remission (not having to pay tuition) is provided to graduate students instead of fringe benefits.
-Tuition remission is charged as a percentage of the student’s salary regardless of whether the student will be taking classes during the project period.
+Tuition remission in lieu of fringe benefits is provided to graduate students.
+Tuition remission is charged as a percentage of the individual salary regardless of whether the student will be taking classes or not during the project period.
 Tuition remission is included in the Other Costs category and is excluded from MTDC.
 At NYU, tuition remission rates vary by school.

 At NYU, there are three effort reporting periods: Fall, Spring, and Summer semesters.
 Reports are generated using the Effort Reporting System (ERS).
 Effort reports must be completed and certified in a timely manner.

 Principal Investigators (PI's) and faculty are required to certify their own effort report.
 The PI must also certify that the effort reported by non-faculty personnel charged to their sponsored agreement is accurate.